 We’re urging our affected couples to postpone rather than cancel.
 If you have already paid a deposit for a venue or supplier, some will consider allowing you to transfer this deposit, under the current circumstances.
 Others will require you to forgo your deposit and make a fresh booking for your new date.
 Please have an open conversation with your suppliers.
 If you, however, decide to cancel the wedding, you will almost certainly lose any deposits paid.

-If your wedding is within the next 8 weeks, postpone now.
-The longer you delay postponement, the more you risk not being able to postpone (or having to pay additional costs for) suppliers who have already purchased materials or have begun work on your wedding services, such as florists or cake designers.
+If your wedding day is within the next 12 weeks, speak to all of your suppliers about the latest date you can choose to postpone.
+The closer to the day you leave this decision, the more you risk not being able to postpone (or having to pay additional costs for) suppliers who have already purchased materials or have begun work on your wedding services, such as florists or cake designers.
 The sooner you’re able to act on this, the more likely you are to minimise any financial impact.
 Follow the steps listed below to make sure you cover all grounds.

-Based on the current government guidelines of the COVID-19 pandemic and anticipated projection of the crisis, we would recommend that you think hard about how long you postpone your wedding for.
-If you’re set on having a summer wedding for instance, rather than postponing until August, consider postponing until much later in the year or next year.
-Yes, there is a lot of disappointment over having to wait that bit longer to get married and/or celebrate, but you will hopefully be able to enjoy your wedding process much more than constantly checking the latest news and guidelines.
+Based on the current government guidelines of the COVID-19 pandemic and anticipated projection of the crisis, we would recommend that you think about how long you postpone your wedding for.
+Make sure it’s a timeframe you’re comfortable with.
+Yes, there is a lot of disappointment over having to wait that bit longer to get married and/or celebrate, but you will hopefully be able to enjoy your wedding process much more.
 Of course, only you can decide when you want to get married depending on both your tolerance to risk but also how long you’re prepared to wait.

 How To Postpone A Wedding